-An issue was raised in which the output of the joint arrangement is sold to the parties of the joint arrangement at market rates and whether this prevents the joint arrangement from being classified as a joint operation.
+An issue was raised in which the output of the joint arrangement is required to be sold only to the parties of the joint arrangement at market rates and whether the use of market rates prevents the joint arrangement from being classified as a joint operation.
 This is because the market price of output could fall to the extent that the income received by the joint arrangement might not be sufficient for it to settle all of its obligations.